 There are several things that you should consider when shopping for a .22 air rifle.
 These include but are not limited to accuracy, comfort, features, and price.

-My Top 3 Best .22 Air Rifles
+My Top 4 Best .22 Air Rifles For Hunting

-Review OF Best 22 caliber Air Rifle For Hunting
+Review of Best 22 caliber Air Rifle For Hunting

 As mentioned above, there are several things you should consider when buying an air rifle.
 This is especially if you are buying one for small game hunting.